 Senior Financial Officers should promote ethical behavior and create a culture of ethical compliance.
-Senior Financial Officers should foster an environment in which the Company: (a) encourages employees to talk to supervisors, managers and other appropriate personnel when in doubt about the best course of action in a particular situation; (b) encourages employees to report violations of laws, rules and regulations, or the Company's Statement of Policy on Ethics and

-Business Conduct to appropriate personnel; and (c) informs employees that the Company will not allow retaliation for reports made in good faith.
+Senior Financial Officers should foster an environment in which the Company: (a) encourages employees to talk to supervisors, managers and other appropriate personnel when in doubt about the best course of action in a particular situation; (b) encourages employees to report violations of laws, rules and regulations to appropriate personnel; and (c) informs employees that the Company will not allow retaliation for reports made in good faith.